ajkhattak/NextGenSandbox/README.md

 ## Start Here

 For a new machine or first-time setup, follow the [install guide](https://github.com/ajkhattak/NextGenSandbox/blob/main/doc/install.md).
 The guide includes a Quick Path, detailed installation steps, and a smoke test to verify the core workflow.
+For common setup issues, see the [diagnostics guide](https://github.com/ajkhattak/NextGenSandbox/blob/main/doc/diagnostics.md).

 ## Configuration